 Scope: Project-specific Municipal Agreement (MA) with the City of Richmond (the City).
 Engagement with the City and TransLink on construction impacts, stakeholder concerns, and other inputs to the Project.
-Monthly Highlights: City of Richmond:

-Continued bi-weekly meetings between the Project Team, the Design-Builder, and City of Richmond staff.
+Monthly Highlights: City of Richmond: Continued bi-weekly meetings between the Project Team, the Design-Builder, and City of Richmond staff.
 TransLink and Coast Mountain Bus Company (CMBC): Continued bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and CMBC.
-Utilities: Coordinated regular meetings with impacted utility companies regarding utility relocation designs and construction logistics.
-Continued Phase 2 utility relocation for Telus and Shaw.
 Three- Month Lookahead: Complete reviews of the Design-Builder submittals and design packages by the City of Richmond and TransLink.
 Continue to support the Design-Builder in obtaining any relevant permits for upcoming work.
+Coordination with the City of Richmond on installation of new watermain.